Best 25+ annotation and markup tools in 2021

 Globally, there is a high demand for agencies and marketing departments to provide these tools.
 Therefore, there are now more tools to choose from than ever before.
 Agencies and marketing project managers will find that accessible proofing tools offer a lot of pricing, quality, and functionality.

-Why should you use annotation and markup tools in digital projects?
+Why should you use markup tools in digital projects?

-There are three key reasons that marketing agencies and project managers should use digital annotation tools.
+Here are the three key reasons that marketing agencies and project managers should use markup tools.

 In-context feedback